LLNL/variorum/CONTRIBUTING.md

 The Variorum project updates the `dev` branch frequently.
 Use this branch to get the latest changes and to create new feature branches.
-Tagged releases will be pushed to the `master` branch.
+Tagged releases will be pushed to the `main` branch.

 Pull Requests